eProsima/Fast-DDS-docs/docs/fastdds/library_overview/includes/functionalities.rst

 Fast DDS provides the following discovery mechanisms:

 * **Simple Discovery**.
-  This is the default mechanism.
-  Here the DomainParticipants are discovered individually at an early stage to subsequently match the DataWriter and DataReader they implement.
+  This is the default discovery mechanism, which is defined in the `RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2>`_ and provides compatibility with other DDS implementations Here the DomainParticipants are discovered individually at an early stage to subsequently match the DataWriter and DataReader they implement.
-* **Static Discovery**.
-  This implements the discovery of DomainParticipants to each other but it is possible to skip the discovery of the entities contained in each DomainParticipant if they are known in advance.
 * **Server-Client Discovery**.
   This discovery mechanism uses a centralized discovery architecture, where servers act as a hubs for discovery meta traffic.
+* **Static Discovery**.
+  This implements the discovery of DomainParticipants to each other but it is possible to skip the discovery of the entities contained in each DomainParticipant (DataReader/DataWriter) if these entities are known in advance by the remote DomainParticipants.
 * **Manual Discovery**.
   This mechanism is only compatible with the RTPS layer.
-  It allows the user to manually match and unmatch DomainParticipants, DataWriters, and DataReaders using whatever, external meta-information channel of its choice.
+  It allows the user to manually match and unmatch RTPSParticipants, RTPSWriters, and RTPSReaders using whatever external meta-information channel of its choice.

 The detailed explanation and configuration of all the discovery protocols implemented in Fast DDS can be seen in